 The current medications used in acute treatments, like NSAID’s and triptans, come with a risk of rebound attacks when used too often.
 Since beta blockers are already used as a daily migraine preventative treatment, it’s likely they wouldn’t carry that same risk.

 Side effects of traditional beta blockers can include lower blood pressure or an adverse effect on asthma.
 However, the dosages in pill forms are much higher than what can be taken in the eye drop form, meaning there would be a lowered risk of these potential side effects.
 Also, if taken as an abortive and not a preventative medication, some with low blood pressure find they can tolerate it well.

-I was prescribed the 0.5% solution with instructions to take it 2x a day, at night and in the morning.
-Then I could use it as needed for bad attacks.
+I was prescribed the 0.5% solution with instructions to take it 2x a day, at night and in the morning as a preventative medication.
+Then I could use it as needed, as an acute medication, for bad attacks.
 It did take a while for me to notice a reduction in symptoms, a couple of months at least.
 However, I was not the kind of patient who expected results overnight.
 I stayed the course and kept doing what I was supposed to.
-I think what helped me the most was combining these drops with other preventative measures, like the diet and supplements.
+I think what helped me the most was combining these drops with other preventative measures, like diet and supplements.

 Now that my vestibular migraine is fairly well controlled, I use the timolol eye drops as an abortive or rescue medication.
 Just a drop in each eye when I feel my dizziness kick up seems to help ease my head a bit and lessen an attack.
 I find this is also true for my other friends with head pain associated with their migraine.